isomerpages/isomerpages-govtech/media/technews/_posts/2017-03-01-what-you-must-learn-about-machine-learning.md

 ---
-layout: post
-title:  "What you must learn about Machine Learning"
+title: 'What you must learn about Machine Learning'
-permalink: "/media/technews/what-you-must-learn-about-machine-learning"
+permalink: /media/technews/what-you-must-learn-about-machine-learning
 category: technews
-image: "/images/technews/what-you-must-learn-about-machine-learning-part-1.png"
+image: /images/technews/what-you-must-learn-about-machine-learning-part-1.png

 ---

 ![what you must learn about machine learning](/images/technews/what-you-must-learn-about-machine-learning-part-1.png)